The Forecast Said “Isolated Thunderstorms”

 The First Flash

-The first lightning strike hit maybe three miles away, close enough that the thunderclap arrived within ten seconds.
-I was standing in my bass boat, graphite rod in hand, metal hooks dangling from my shirt, in the middle of a vast flat expanse of water.
-I was essentially a lightning rod with legs.
-A smart person would have immediately headed for the ramp, which was about fifteen minutes away.
-I decided to make a few more casts.
+First lightning hit maybe three miles away.
+Close enough that the thunderclap arrived in under ten seconds.
+I was standing in my bass boat — graphite rod in hand, metal hooks on my shirt, middle of a vast flat expanse of open water.
+Essentially a lightning rod with legs and a bad attitude.
+A smart person would have immediately run for the ramp, fifteen minutes away.

 Inside the Storm